 In September 2002, China Internet Network Information Center, or the CNNIC, issued the Implementing Rules for Domain Name Registration setting forth detailed rules for registration of domain names.
-On November 5, 2004, Ministry of Industry and Information Technology of the People's Republic of China, or the MIIT, promulgated the Measures for Administration of Internet Domain Names for the Chinese Internet of China, or Domain Name Measures.
-The Domain Name Measures regulate the registration of domain names, such as the first tier domain name ".c.n."
+On November 5, 2004, Ministry of Industry and Information Technology of the People's Republic of China, or the MIIT, promulgated the Measures for Administration of Internet Domain Names for the Chinese Internet of China, or Domain Name Measures regulate the registration of domain names, such as the first tier domain name ".cn."
 In 2009, China Internet Network Information Center, or the CNNIC, issued the Implementing Rules for Domain Name Registration setting forth detailed rules for registration of domain names, which was amended in 2012.
-In September 2002, CNNIC issued the Measures on Domain Name Disputes Resolutions Measures and Procedure rules, or Domain Name Disputes Resolutions Measures, both of which were amended in 2006 and further amended in 2012.
+In September 2002, CNNIC issued the Measures on Domain Name Disputes Resolution and its procedure rules, or Domain Name Disputes Resolutions Measures and Procedure Rules of Domain Name Disputes Resolutions Measures, both of which were amended in 2006 and further amended in 2012.
 Pursuant to Domain Name Disputes Resolutions Measures, which CNNIC can authorize a domain name dispute resolution institution to decide disputes.
 These regulations require owners of Internet domain names to register their domain names with qualified domain name registrars approved by the MIIT and obtain registration certificates from such registration agencies.
 A registered domain name owner has the exclusive right to use its domain name.
 Unregistered domain names may not receive proper legal protections and may be misappropriated by unauthorized third parties.